 If you are moving into an nBS supplied property, please inform us as soon as possible so we can set up your contract promptly.

-To start the process, please give our Business Movers Team a call.
+To start the process, please get in touch with our Business Movers Team.

 If we are supplying energy to your new premises without a contract, then our deemed rates will automatically apply.
 Deemed rates are typically more expensive than contract rates – because we cannot predict supply volume or timescale – and may be affected by changes in the wholesale energy market.

 As soon as you know you will be moving out, please get in touch so we can update our records and find out who will take over responsibility for the energy supply.